dekuNukem/daytripper/advanced_usage.md

 [Head here to download the latest release](https://github.com/dekuNukem/daytripper/releases/latest) for Windows and macOS.

 * The software is in early stages of development.
-If you run into any problems, please don't hesitate to [open an issue](https://github.com/dekuNukem/daytripper/issues), DM me on discord `dekuNukem#6998`, or contact me through `dekuNukem`@`gmail`.`com`.
+If you run into any problems, please don't hesitate to [open an issue](https://github.com/dekuNukem/daytripper/issues), ask in the [official Daytripper discord](https://discord.gg/mFBecVD), DM me on discord `dekuNukem#6998`, or contact me through `dekuNukem`@`gmail`.`com`.

 ### "Untrusted App" Warnings